PagerDuty/full-case-ownership-docs/docs/index.md

 - [Customer Service in the Software Delivery Lifecycle](sdlc/#customer-service-in-the-software-development-life-cycle)

 ### The Customer Service Role in Incidents
-How to make your customer service and development teams part of delivering customer satisfaction instead of just reporting on it
+How to make your customer service and development teams part of delivering customer satisfaction instead of just reporting on it.

 - [Customer Service Role in Incident Response](incidents/)
 - [Aggregation of Customer-Reported Issues](incidents/#aggregation-of-customer-reported-issues)